The Gross-Zagier-Zhang formula over function fields: Decomposition of the height distribution

 If $p\neq 2$ and $E_\infty/F_\infty$ is a ramified extension, let $\varpi_\infty'$ be a uniformizer of $E_\infty$, then for $\delta \in \GL_2(F_\infty)$, the following equation holds:

-\end{lem}\begin{proof} By Lemma \ref{152} (2) we only need to prove the lemma for one representative in the $E_\infty^\times\times E^\times$-orbit of $\delta$.
-Choose embeddings similar to the ones in \ref{asmpE} and choose a representative $a+bj$, where $j$ is as in \ref{asmpE}, with $a=1$ or $b=1$ to simplify the computation.
+\end{lem}\begin{proof} Easy to see that the truth of this lemma does not depend on the embedding.
+By Lemma \ref{152} (2) we only need to prove the lemma for one representative in the $E_\infty^\times\times E_\infty^\times$-orbit of $\delta$.
+Thus we choose a representative $\delta=a+bj$ (the notation is as in \ref {matchorb}) with $a=1$ or $b=1$ to simplify the computation.
 Applying Lemma \ref{152} (1), a direct computation gives the lemma. \end{proof}